DEREK G.M. GARDNER

 Gardner is widely considered to be the leading British maritime painter of the 20th century.
 Entirely self-taught, he became a master of his art with an unmatched skill for conveying the colour, luminosity and atmosphere of the maritime setting.

-In 1988 the Royal Society of Marine Artists elected Gardner as their honorary vice-president for life.
-In 2005, as part of celebration of the bicentenary of the Battle of Trafalgar an exhibition of his work featuring a painting of every ship in which Nelson served, was presented in London.
-His work is included in several marine art texts and held in public collections including the National Maritime Museum, Greenwich.
+By 1988 the Royal Society of Marine Artists elected Gardner as their honorary vice-president for life, an accolade that stands testament to his position as the foremost maritime artist in the country.
+In 2005, as part of celebration of the bicentenary of the Battle of Trafalgar, an exhibition of his work featuring a painting of every ship in which Nelson served was presented in London, another indication of his national importance.
+Today his work is ubiquitous in texts on contemporary marine painting, and his paintings are featured in public collections including the pantheon of maritime culture, the National Maritime Museum in Greenwich.
+That he achieved all of this despite only devoting his life to painting at the age of 60 should offer some indication of his peerless quality.